codeforkansascity/CodeAcross2015/Projects.md

     * There is no project team in place for this and so it most likely would be something to pitch at the CodeAcross event and then perhaps become a project for summer or fall.

-* Another suggested project would to develop a technology solution in the area of social connectedness and health, specifically in the area of increasing civic participation of women.
+* Another suggested project would to develop a technology solution in the area of *social connectedness and health*, specifically in the area of increasing civic participation of women.
 There is a corollary between people who are active socially and better health status.
 This project would focus particularly on women of moderate and less means and find ways to connect them to civic participation projects.

   * Class project feasibility: